CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/mapping-files.md

 verifies the selected source profile and referenced fields.

 Generated BFF retains source content under its format-specific `info` block by default.
-Use `--no-source-info` to omit that copy and `--term-audit-tsv FILE` to record direct terms, identifier lookups, label searches, and fallbacks.
+Use `--no-source-info` to omit that copy and `--term-audit FILE` to record direct terms, identifier lookups, label searches, and fallbacks.

 ## Run And Review